sign up log in

 Apple is big on customers using their devices for health monitoring, and dropped a new Series 10 Watch that's slimmer and with the S10 SiP chipset, there's now sleep apnoea notifications added to heart rate, ECG, respiratory rate, blood oxygen level, wrist temp, sleep tracking and general monitoring of your ticker for bad things like atrial fibrillation.

 The Series 10 Watch starts at $749 including GST for GPS only; adding cellular for Watch independence from your iPhone ups that to $949.
-The fitness oriented Apple Watch Ultra 2 has the above health monitoring functions and even more sports functions accessed via the Action button; it has a low-temperature polycrystalline oxide OLED display with up to 3000 nits brightness.
-Interestingly, the display in the Ultra Watch 2 is LTPO2 but the 2000 nits one in the Watch Series 10 is LTPO3, and is wide angle and brighter when viewed obliquely.
+The fitness oriented Apple Watch Ultra 2 gets a new black titanium finish; it has most of the above health monitoring functions and even more sports functions accessed via the Action button.
+It has a low-temperature polycrystalline oxide OLED display with up to 3000 nits brightness.
+Interestingly, the display in the Ultra Watch 2 is LTPO2 but the 2000 nits one in the Watch Series 10 is LTPO3, but this is wide-angle and brighter when viewed obliquely.

 The health theme isn't carried over in the new AirPods 4 with the H2 chip ($249, or $349 with active noise cancellation) but the AirPods Pro 2 will get both loud sound reduction capabilities and a US medical authorities approved hearing test.